top of page

 Mistakes You Can Avoid Easily in the Design Process

-Not being completely honest about your budget.
-That goes for your designer too, but truly with yourself.
-If you have champagne taste and only a beer budget, that's a reality you should be aware of.
+1. Not being completely honest about your budget.
+That goes for contractors and designers too, but truly with yourself.
+If you have champagne taste and only a beer budget, that's a reality you should be aware of before you bring your design team together.
 Either your wish list has to be adjusted, or your available funds have to be adjusted.
-There's only so much you can do with the money you have for a project, and being honest about how much you truly have to spend will save you not only from being disappointed in the end, but a lot of heartache and wasted time during the design process itself.
-And believe me, there's NO judgment here - that is exactly why we have discovery calls at the start of a project.
+After all, there's only so much you can do with the amount of monies you have for a project, and being honest about how much you truly have to spend will save you not only from being disappointed in the end, but a lot of heartache and wasted time during the design process itself.
+Believe me, there's NO judgment here - that is exactly why we have discovery calls at the start of a project.
 I understand completely that if a potential client hasn't gone through a remodel or design project before, it would be close to impossible for them to know what costs actually will amount to be on the final bill.
-A discovery call is the perfect time to ask all the questions, be completely honest about what you're envisioning for your home plus your true investment amount, and getting realistic expectations from your designer.
+A discovery call is the perfect time to ask all the questions, be completely honest about what you're envisioning for your home plus your true investment amount, and getting feedback about realistic expectations from your designer.

-Being honest is a big value for me in life, but absolutely in my business.
-I actually have a sign hanging in my office that says "to be clear {honest} is being kind."
-I believe honesty builds trust, and in our experience, when these two things are non-negotiables, it allows for open and true communication between client and designer.
+Being honest is a big guiding light for me in life and absolutely in my business as well.
+I actually have a sign hanging in my office that says "to be clear {honest} is to be kind."
+I believe honesty builds trust, and in my experience, when these two things are non-negotiables, it allows for open and true communication between client and designer.
 Bottom line: I don't think a project can be successful, or a client can be happy ultimately with their project, without those shared values, and I don't mind taking a firm stance on this.
 If this sounds like the way you operate, I'm would love to have a chat with you about your next project.

 If you're needing more resources about the initial phases of a project, have a look at the posts below for more information!